This bank offers special FDs rates for senior citizens till tomorrow. Know more

 This bank offers special FDs rates for senior citizens till tomorrow.
 Key details1 min read .
-Updated: 07 Apr 2022, 10:47 PM IST
+07 Apr 2022

 - The additional rate will be available on fresh deposits opened as well as deposits renewed during the scheme period.